pluralsh/plural/chartmart/artifacts/chartmart-readme.md

-   bounce, b     redeploys the charts in a workspace destroy, b    iterates through all installations in reverse topological order, deleting helm installations and terraform init          initializes charmart import        imports chartmart config from another file test          validate a values templace crypto        chartmart encryption utilities push          utilities for pushing tf or helm packages api           inspect the chartmart api config, conf  reads/modifies cli configuration help, h       Shows a list of commands or help for one command
+   bounce, b     redeploys the charts in a workspace destroy, b    iterates through all installations in reverse topological order, deleting helm installations and terraform init          initializes charmart import        imports forge config from another file test          validate a values templace crypto        forge encryption utilities push          utilities for pushing tf or helm packages api           inspect the forge api config, conf  reads/modifies cli configuration help, h       Shows a list of commands or help for one command